Before messaging or emailing us, please read the following in its entirety.

 Dear Mephit Fur Meet attendees,

 Thank you so much for your support over the years, and thank you even more for the support you’ve shown us in the last year.
 This pandemic took away our chance to come together in 2020, took many of our jobs and hurt and killed so many people dear to us.
 MFM has worked hard to make sure we will still be here when the time comes we can be together again.
 We have tried to be hopeful and cautions that we could have some good news about MFM 2021.
-We are finally able to give you our first update in some time and let you know that we will soon begin registration and hotel booking for the Mephit Fur Meet.
+We are finally able to give you our latest update and what to expect for this year’s Mephit Fur Meet.

 Many of you may be asking why plan a convention during the COVID crisis?
-While the nation suffers through this pandemic, we must plan ahead and hope everyone is able to get their vaccine in May or June and with cases falling, meets like MFM can hopefully start back up.
+While the nation suffers through this pandemic, we must plan ahead and hope everyone is able to keep getting their vaccines and staying safe, meets like MFM are starting back up.
 A meet like MFM has multiple contracts which are in effect and also takes many months to arrange: there are vendors to confirm, panels and events to plan, and we need to be able to allow registrations and promote all the things you have to look forward to.
-Now is the time to begin this promotion, with the hope that by the time of MFM, we can all go back to having fun again.
+Now is the time to begin this promotion, with the hope that by the time of MFM, we can all with safety precautions go back to having fun again.
+With the state dropping Covid restrictions, if we didn’t have the convention, the cancellation penalties would have bankrupted us.

-We have missed putting on MFM as much as you’ve missed attending, but we will only go forward if the meet can be held in a safe manner that is approved by the state, city, and venue.
-We also don’t want to host a meet with so many restrictions that it ruins the fun, and if there are that many restrictions, it wouldn’t be safe to hold MFM anyway.
+We have missed putting on MFM as much as you’ve missed attending.
 We hope to walk the fine line between safe and fun, and we hope you’ll walk it with us.
 We’ve outlined many of these points in a frequently asked question style below.
 If there’s a question you have that isn’t answered, please feel free to send us a message or email and we’ll get back to you as soon as possible.
-Between now and MFM, please stay safe, mask up, wash your hands, and remember that the night is always darkest before the dawn.
+Between now and MFM, get vaccinated, please stay safe, mask up, wash your hands, and remember that the night is always darkest before the dawn.

 Q: What is MFM’s position on Covid Safety Protocols

-A: The position of the Mephit Fur Meet is that COVID is real, masks are good, and vaccines are wonderful.
-We urge everyone to get their vaccine as soon as able and if you are coming to MFM, please know we are doing everything possible to keep everyone safe including asking everyone to wear masks or face shields in any MFM controlled area of the hotel.
+A: The position of the Mephit Fur Meet is that COVID is real, masks are needed, and vaccines are wonderful.
+We urge everyone to get their vaccine as soon as possible and if you are coming to MFM, please know we are doing everything possible to keep everyone safe including asking everyone to wear masks or face shields in any MFM controlled area of the hotel.
+Masks/Face Shields are required at MFM.

 Q: Are you capping the number of MFM memberships sold?